Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Medford, OR is smaller city where a gateway economy where proximity to national parks and ski resorts creates seasonal employment surges.
 That economic DNA directly affects what you'll pay for plumber salary, which lands on the expensive side, with prices 26% above the US benchmark.
-With a median household income of $47K and a local market shaped by a balanced labor pool where you'll find competitive quotes if you shop around, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $47K and a local market shaped by a balanced labor pool where you'll find competitive pricing if you compare options, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range